Getting your Trinity Audio player ready... |

 KEY FACT:

-Shorter testing time, Question Review and Edit, and the increased emphasis on Data Insights may affect test-taker performance in unpredictable ways.
+Shorter testing time, the question review and edit option, and the increased emphasis on Data Insights may affect test-taker performance in unpredictable ways.

 It’s likely that GMAC has taken all these factors into account in formulating the percentiles.
 So, it could be that even with a few years of real-world scoring data, the current percentiles won’t change much or at all.
 Conversely, it could be that some aspect of the post-2023 test experience has a greater impact on performance than anyone expected.